 It might sound like a silly question — “Can you get a DWI on a bicycle?” — but trust us, it’s worth considering.
-Although considering a bicycle might seem like a responsible choice after a heavy night of drinking for many folks, it’s still natural to worry if there’s any potential blowbacks of being in hot water with the police if you’re caught “driving” under the influence.
+Although getting on a bicycle (instead of into the driver’s seat of a car) might seem like a responsible choice after a heavy night of drinking for many folks, it’s still natural to worry if there are potential blowbacks if you’re caught “driving” under the influence.

 With the advent of more bike lanes being added to cities and events held by groups like Critical Mass gaining in popularity, more and more prosecutors are pushing for policies that make getting caught while biking drunk to be punishable like a DUI in Texas.
 At the end of the day, the legal decision could be a matter of interpreting legal language.